src-bin/substrate-docs/compliance/addressing-soc-2-criteria-with-substrate.md

 CC6.8, CC7.1 Terraform code under version control and mandatory code review governs everything that runs in AWS

-CC7.1 TODO is there a scanner we can cost-effectively enable by default?
+CC7.1 is there a scanner we can cost-effectively enable by default?

-CC7.2 CloudTrail TODO what alerts should we configure by default? (also note that they need their own monitoring for availability)
+CC7.2 CloudTrail what alerts should we configure by default? (also note that they need their own monitoring for availability; maybe just GuardDuty and Pingdom)

 A1.1 elastic nature of almost all AWS products makes this trivial, minimizing active capacity management burdens